steveblue/angular2-rollup/README.md

 ```

 It is not recommended that you deploy the livereload script to production.
 If anyone has a clever workaround for this please submit a Pull Request with the change.

-#### Can I use this repository to package a library for distribution?

-- `ngr --build lib`

-With Angular 4.0, there is an established contract between the Angular team, library authors, and application developers that describes a format for Angular Component libraries.

-This project includes a build that produces a library based on the recommendation found here [Angular Package Format 4.0](https://goo.gl/AMOU5G). `npm run build:lib` supports AOT compile, treeshaking, and multiple bundlers.
-More more information, watch @jasonaden at ng-conf 2017 where presented a talk called [Packaging Angular](https://www.youtube.com/watch?v=unICbsPGFIA).

-Boilerplate library files are found in `src/lib/`.

 #### How do I take advantage of TypeScript in my IDE?